AdobeDocs/genstudio.en/help/manage-collections.md

 All the assets in the collection are downloaded.

 You can also open the collection to download the assets individually.
 Click the collection containing the assets that you need to download.
-Select the assets and click **[!UICONTROL Download]**.
+Select the assets, and click **[!UICONTROL Download]**.
 Learn how to [download an asset from the [!DNL content module of Adobe GenStudio]](download-assets.md).

 ## Remove assets from a collection